 Once the temperature rises above freezing point and stays there for several days, it’s a good time to check for leaky pipes and any other issues requiring plumbing repairs:

-- Start by searching for the most obvious signs – water pooling, patches of damp or mould on walls or inside bathroom and kitchen cabinets
+- Start by searching for the most obvious signs – water pooling, patches of damp or mold on walls or inside the bathroom and kitchen cabinets

 - Check the joints where pipes meet –the pipe threading may have weakened, allowing a few drops to seep through

-- Check the outside of the home for wall cracks, particularly those with discolouration around them or water seeping out
+- Check the outside of the home for wall cracks, particularly those with discoloration around them or water seeping out

 - Make sure no faucets are running in the house and check the water meter over a couple of hours.
 If it continues to move, it could be a sign that you have a leak somewhere.

 Once you are able to identify the source and severity of the leak, you can determine whether you need professional help to repair it or if you can do it yourself.

 For serious leaky pipes, you may need to turn off your water supply and take steps to contain the water until you can get a professional plumbing contractor out to take a look.
 If the leaks appear to be minor, however, you may be able to resolve them temporarily with plumber’s putty or a repair kit from your local hardware store.
 These are typically kits containing peel-and-stick patches made from a flexible, viscous material that you can cut to size and which bonds to virtually any surface.
 Because of the pliability of the material, the patches yield to regular expansion and contraction, and the surface is paintable in case your leak is in a highly visible area.